kambridge/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-office-online-server-for-sharepoint-server-2016/configure-office-online-server-for-sharepoint-server-2016.md

-To enable the Excel SOAP API, run the following PowerShell where <URL> is the URL of your Office Online Server farm.
+To enable the Excel SOAP API, run the following PowerShell where "<URL>" is the URL of your Office Online Server farm.
 (For example, http://OfficeOnlineServer.contoso.com.)